-In addition to your class notes, the EC Crossword and Review Game Questions (both in Docs and Links) are designed to help you study for the test.
-Also keep in mind that there will be an essay question on the test, chosen from one of the Essay Questions posted in Docs and Links.
+In addition to your class notes, the EC Crossword (in Docs and Links) and Review Game Q & A are designed to help you study for the test.
+Also keep in mind that there will be an essay question on the test, chosen from one of the Essay Questions.

 How to Prepare for Knowledge Checks

 Knowledge Checks are given at the beginning of the period, the day after the reading was assigned.
 Each KC consists of 4 to 6 questions based on the vocabulary terms and basic concepts from the reading assignment.
 KC questions will not be about nit-picky trivia, they are designed to assess your basic understanding of the material.
 Vocabulary terms are the basis for many of the questions.

 Be sure to read the entire section, and examine every illustration, image, graph, and chart.
 Then go back and take brief notes on important, new information.
 Pay particular attention to the vocabulary terms.
 You can use your notes to help you answer tomorrow’s Knowledge Check questions.